Over $1 Billion won for our clients!

 The complexity of product liability claims can make them quite confusing without a qualified attorney on your side.

-• Breach of Warranty: No matter what warranty term the product has—lifetime, five years, one year—the product is warranted for that length of time.
-If the product becomes defective at that time, then that warranty was breached and you can hold someone liable for the injuries you received while using the product.
+Breach of warranty occurs when a product fails to meet the expectations set by either an express or implied warranty.
+Whatever the warranty, the product needs to work for that length of time.
+If the product becomes defective within that time, then that warranty has been breached, and you can hold someone liable for the injuries you received while using the product.

 Any type of product can be recalled by the manufacturer, including:

-A product recall or safety warning does not mean that you are unable to file a product liability claim.
-It simply indicates that the manufacturer understands the product is defective or dangerous and that it can potentially injure someone.
+A product recall or safety warning simply indicates that the manufacturer understands the product is defective or dangerous and that it can potentially injure someone.
+You still might have a case even in this instance.

 Changing the product may have caused your injury.
-The only exemption to this would be if you modified the product according to direct instructions from the seller or manufacturer.
-You can’t hold the company, manufacturer, or seller liable for the modifications that you made to their product.
+The only exemption to this would be if you modified the product according to the seller’s or manufacturer’s direct instructions.
+You can’t hold the company, manufacturer, or seller liable for your modifications to their product.

 The best choice is to consult with DeMayo Law Offices to find out whether your injury is eligible for compensation.
 We will help you understand your options during a free consultation.